 If the above methods are not effective, it may be necessary to separate the child from the group.
-He/She may rejoin the group as soon as he/she is able to conduct themselves appropriately in the group or setting.
+The child may rejoin the group as soon as he/she is able to conduct themselves appropriately in the group or setting.